Subscribe Login

 Raised with a deep love for movement through track, swimming, netball and dance, Fennell understands the body not only clinically, but personally.
 She believes movement is one of the greatest forms of medicine, particularly for women whose bodies undergo constant transitions throughout life.

-“Movement is my passion,” she shared.
+“As a physiotherapist, movement is my passion,” she shared.
 “A lot of pain and aches come from sedentary lifestyles.
-Then, when you add pregnancy, ageing and menopause, it becomes even more important.”
+Then, when you add pregnancy, ageing, and menopause, it becomes even more important to discuss.”

 One of the major issues she encounters is the fear many women now associate with childbirth and pregnancy.
 According to Fennell, the conversation around women’s health has become increasingly urgent, particularly as more women express hesitation about motherhood.

-“We have a declining birth [rate], and I’m not saying it’s just because women aren’t having babies… a lot of it has to do with the fear of delivery, and what happens afterwards,” she said.
+“We have a declining birth population, and I’m not saying it’s just because women aren’t having babies,” she said thoughtfully.
+“But a lot of it has to do with the fear of delivery, and what happens afterwards.”

-She believes many women are overwhelmed by the lack of support and education surrounding what happens to their bodies during and after delivery.
+She believes many women are overwhelmed not only by the idea of childbirth itself, but by the lack of support and education surrounding what happens to their bodies during and after delivery.

-Then, after delivery, especially by Cesarean section, many women are expected to immediately care for a child while barely understanding how to care for themselves.
+She explained that the process women experience during pregnancy takes a toll on the body, considering internal organs shifting and the pelvic floor carrying so much pressure.
+Then, after delivery, especially Caesarean sections, many women are expected to immediately care for a child while barely understanding how to care for themselves.

 Her mission, however, extends beyond maternal care.
-Fennell is also deeply passionate about children with special needs.
+Fennell is also deeply passionate about children with special needs, a group she says often lacks representation and understanding.

-Through physiotherapy, she helps children develop strength, coordination and independence, while also providing hope and encouragement to their families.
+Through physiotherapy, she helps children develop strength, coordination, movement patterns, and independence while also providing hope and encouragement to their families.

 Some of her proudest moments are not public achievements, but the intimate victories experienced within therapy rooms – a child moving independently for the first time, a parent feeling hopeful again, or an elderly patient regaining enough mobility to engage with their loved ones.